bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-141">141.
 Check if a Number is a Pronic Square</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isPronicSquare function checks if a given number is a pronic square.
+<p>The isPronicSquare function checks if a given number is a pronic square.</p>
 <pre>
 const isPronicSquare = (num) => Number.isInteger(Math.sqrt(num));

 console.log(isPronicSquare(6));
 // Output: true
 console.log(isPronicSquare(20));